Gloster IV: Design and development

-To compete for the 1927 Schneider Trophy, Britain's Air Ministry was determined to improve Britain's performance for the last few competitions, with British entries being soundly beaten by American Curtiss floatplanes in 1923 and 1925, and failing to even enter the 1926 competition which was won by the Italian Macchi M.39.
-To improve on this disappointing state of affairs, the Air Ministry placed orders for designs of high speed floatplanes from Gloster, Supermarine (the S.5) and Shorts (the Crusader).
+During the interwar period, numerous nations sought to compete for the prestigious Schneider Trophy.
+Seeking a competitive entry for the 1927 race, Britain's Air Ministry was determined to put forward aircraft with greater performance that those of the last few competitions, during which the British entries were soundly bested by American Curtiss floatplanes in 1923 and 1925, while no British aircraft even entered the 1926 competition, which was won by the Italian Macchi M.39.
+To this end, the Air Ministry placed orders for the design and limited production of high speed floatplanes with numerous British aircraft manufacturers, including Gloster, Supermarine (who would produce the S.5) and Shorts (who developed the Crusader).